 Why go?
 Naturally, we couldn’t talk about holiday regions without throwing in a staycation and Cornwall is the best region for a September holiday.
 Long stretches of sandy beach and jaw-dropping scenery, Cornwall feels miles away from the hustle and bustle of daily life, yet it’s easily accessible by car and train.

-This spectacular cottage has direct access to the best beach in St Ives and is a mere five-minute stroll from a host of amenities including bars, boutique shops and scrumptious restaurants.
-Porthmeor Cottage is a perfect example of why UK breaks are equally good as jetting off to the Med; the cottage itself has been beautifully modernised with a unique, high-end design and finish.
+Enjoy peaceful seclusion taking in views of the charming coast from the private porch at this spectacular cottage.
+Sandcrest Cottage is a perfect example of why UK breaks are equally good as jetting off to the Med; the cottage itself has been beautifully modernised with a unique, high-end design and finish.
 And the outside is equally as adorable – just picture yourself eating some scones and sipping your tea for breakfast – take me there now!!

 If you’re looking for more show-stopping holiday homes, check out our extensive portfolio of luxury villas that will have you grinning from ear to ear all year round.
 And if you need any extras or even some advice you can also call our concierge team.